How Long After Death is a Funeral Held? Day, Time, & More

 Related: What is a Wake?
 Etiquette, Expectations, & More

-How long can a dead body be kept at home?
+How long can a deceased body be kept at home?

-State laws dictate how long a family may keep a dead body at home.
-This can vary, but typically it is less than five days.
-In Texas, for example, a body must be at least refrigerated within 24 hours of death.
+External factors can cause this to vary, but typically it is less than five days.
+In Texas, for example, a body must be at least refrigerated within twenty-four hours of the death.

-But if the body is embalmed and then transported back to the home for services, it should be fine to stay there for at least several days before burial or cremation is required.
+But if it is embalmed first then transported back to the family’s home for services, it should be fine to stay there for at least several days before final disposition of the body is required.
 However, we highly recommend that you speak with a funeral professional if you are considering waiting longer than a day to have the funeral home pick up the body.

-There is nothing black and white when it comes to planning a funeral.
+There is nothing black and white when it comes to planning a funeral and memorial events.
 Every family is different, and each one’s circumstances will differ from the next.

 That naturally means that every funeral is different, but an experienced funeral director will know just how to plan for each situation and time frame.